unm-historiography/metahistory/essays/thematic/women-gender/historiography-of-queens.md

 This book takes that interest to heart.
 It does not tell an overall account of Elizabeth I's reign, in whatever style was more popular at the moment.
 Instead, this work sits comfortably in the realm of microhistory, explaining an often-overlooked facet of the Queen's life.

 The book has several other elements more recognizable to the modern (or post-modern) reader.
-The first is simply
+The first is simply that sources are consistently, rigorously listed in Chicago Style footnote format.
+Other things also stand out, like an extensive list of contributors made up mostly of women, three female editors, and substantial use of images make a book most conventional historians would consider 'good' history.
+Here is where we can see the typical balance found between the extreme ideas of the postmodern era and the rigidity of the Rankean: a book that follows every 'rule' of Rankean history, while investigating a highly postmodern subject.

 {% include figure.html
   class="img-center"